scrabbletank/farhome-rules/worldguide.md

 ## History of the World
 - continent has had 3 empires, at least that can be found in any surviving ruins or books.

-### Creation Myth
-- Originally there were the 6 gods, created the mortal plane out of the chaos of the warrens.
-- Created the mortal races, the angels, and the beast/demon? men.
-- Ghast tried to enslave all of creation.
-To fight this the other 5 gods used their powers to create the divine weave, after which the gods ceased to exist.
-Using the divine weave the angels and beast/demon? men were able to kill Ghast.

 ### The Divine Empire
 - empire begins after the death of Ghast, god of ruin at the hands of the beast/demon? men.